bibhab20/rcc-local/README.md

 # Introduction
 This is a local web app for RCC Detailing.
-You can run it in your system add the access the app in your web browser.
+You can run it in your system and the access the app in your web browser.
 # Prerequisites
 * You know the basics like running a command and navigating to desired directory.
 # Set up (need to do just once)